Extended Foster Care Explained

 What States Offer Extended Foster Care?

-The Annie E. Casey Foundation’s 2023 brief, Fostering Youth Transitions, found that 33 states, the District of Columbia, Puerto Rico and nine tribes provide federally reimbursable extended foster care until age 21.
-Additional states offer their own plans or related services to help young people in care beyond age 18, as well.
+Thirty-six states, the District of Columbia, Puerto Rico and nine tribes provide federally reimbursable extended foster care as of July 2025, according to Child Trends.
+Additional states offer it with their own funds, as well.

 What federal laws help states fund extended foster care?